Importance of being a Governor

 At our school we are developing a strong, well-led governing body, supportive of the school, its staff and its mission.
 As Governors we make an important contribution to the school's well-being and effectiveness.

-Being a governor is a major piece of christian and community service.
+Being a governor is a major piece of Christian and community service.
 As governors we don't undertake the role lightly.
 It involves time, energy and a willingness to become involved in the life of the school on a regular basis over at least four years.

-They are an integral part of the school leadership team and are responsible for;
+Governors are an integral part of the school leadership team and are responsible for;